Support The Podcast

 One of Avalaura's techniques involves using the five senses to drop into the present moment and shift from head to body.

-She recently told a client who was constantly in her head making up scenarios: "Go outside, take your shoes off.
+She recently told a client who was constantly in her head making up scenarios: go outside, take your shoes off.
 Put your feet in the grass and ground yourself.
 Be in nature.
 Look at all the different colors.
-See what you’re smelling."
+See what you're smelling.

-This practice helps people come down from their head into their heart space, into their spirit.
-"That’s where the magic happens," Avalaura says.
-"When you can just be present and you can just intentionally say, 'This is what I desire,' and then allow it to come to you instead of being in your head of, 'Oh my God, this can go wrong, that can go wrong.'"
+That's where the magic happens, Avalaura says.
+When you can just be present and you can just intentionally say, this is what I desire, and then allow it to come to you instead of being in your head of, oh my God, this can go wrong, that can go wrong.

 The Controversial Book

-But the message is simple: "It’s about self-love.
-It’s about self-care.
-It’s about saying F everybody else, it’s finally my time to take care of me.
-And what could be so wrong with that?"
+Avalaura's book, Girl, Live Your Effing Life, faced resistance from traditional publishers.
+The title provokes a certain something, she says.
+People who get it, they get it.
+But the message is simple: it's about self-love.
+It's about self-care.
+It's about saying F everybody else, it's finally my time to take care of me.

-The controversy reflects a deeper issue: "Women owning their power.
-Women saying, 'That’s enough already.
+Women owning their power.
+Women saying, that's enough already.
 Yes, you are important to me.
-I have all of these roles—mother, wife, businesswoman, caretaker—I’m finally going to put myself first because I am the most important thing.
-Because if I don’t put me first, all these other things sink.
-All these other things fail.'
-Sadly, that’s still a very revolutionary thing for women to say: I have to take care of me first."
+I have all of these roles, mother, wife, businesswoman, caretaker.
+I'm finally going to put myself first because I am the most important thing.
+Because if I don't put me first, all these other things sink.
+All these other things fail.
+Sadly, that's still a very revolutionary thing for women to say: I have to take care of me first.

 Your Next Step

-Avalaura’s closing advice is simple but powerful: "Don’t get overwhelmed by what you heard, but whatever resonated with you, take action.
+Avalaura's closing advice is simple but powerful: don't get overwhelmed by what you heard, but whatever resonated with you, take action.
 Do something about it.
-Take that next step, even if it’s just one little thing.
-Just do something to take that next step to where you wanna be."
+Take that next step, even if it's just one little thing.
+Just do something to take that next step to where you wanna be.

-Listen to the full episode of Sex Reimagined Podcast with Leah Piper and Dr. Willow Brown for this complete conversation about feminine energy, sexual empowerment, intuitive healing, and the courage it takes to prioritize yourself.
+Listen to the full episode of the Sex Reimagined Podcast with Leah Piper and Dr. Willow Brown for this complete conversation about feminine energy, sexual empowerment, intuitive healing, and the courage it takes to prioritize yourself.

 The whisper of your spirit knows exactly what you need.
-The question is—are you finally ready to listen?
+The question is, are you finally ready to listen?

 EPISODE LINKS: